nicolaslara/solana-masp/docs/protocol-soundness.md

 - **Per-item proof material** (Merkle path / root context) can be fetched in batch, e.g. via [`getMultipleCompressedAccountProofs`](https://www.helius.dev/docs/api-reference/zk-compression/getmultiplecompressedaccountproofs).

-- A single **Validity Proof** (Groth16) can cover multiple inputs/outputs in one proof (Light API calls this `getValidityProof`):
+- A **Validity Proof** (Groth16) can cover multiple checks in one proof (Light API calls this `getValidityProof`):
   [`getValidityProof`](https://www.helius.dev/docs/api-reference/zk-compression/getvalidityproof).

-On-chain, the intended Light flow is: verify a **single validity proof** that covers the batch, rather than verifying many Merkle paths individually.
+On-chain, the intended Light flow is: verify batched validity proofs rather than verifying many per-item Merkle paths individually.

+**Important current constraint (2025-12):** for **non-membership / uniqueness** checks (nullifier insert-once), batching is currently limited to **2 items per proof** (max).
+Protocol-level designs that assume “one proof for many nullifiers” must be revisited under this constraint.

 This section does **not** apply to the commitment tree membership model described above (which uses Merkle paths inside the MASP circuit + anchor validity on-chain), only to nullifiers.